Bridge City Pizza

-Restaurant in Portland, Oregon, U.S.
+Defunct restaurant in Portland, Oregon, U.S.

-Bridge City Pizza is a pizzeria and sandwich restaurant in Portland, Oregon's Woodstock neighborhood, in the United States.
+Bridge City Pizza was a pizzeria and sandwich restaurant in Portland, Oregon's Woodstock neighborhood, in the United States.
+It closed permanently in January 2026.

 Description

-Bridge City Pizza is a restaurant serving Chicago-style pizza and sandwiches in southeast Portland's Woodstock neighborhood.
-The delivery-focused business has a small storefront and counter with six stools available for on-site dining, as of 2016.
-Behind the counter are painting depicting Al Capone and The Blues Brothers.
+Bridge City Pizza was a restaurant serving Chicago-style pizza and sandwiches in southeast Portland's Woodstock neighborhood.
+The delivery-focused business had a small storefront and counter with six stools available for on-site dining, as of 2016.
+Behind the counter were paintings depicting Al Capone and The Blues Brothers.

-Alison Hallett of the Portland Mercury has described the pizza as "tavern-style" (thin crust, cut into squares).
-Pizzas range from 10 to 18 inches in diameter.
-Red sauce and toppings (including giardiniera) are made on site.
-The Willie the Wimp and His Cadillac Hawaiian has pineapple, the Chicago Fire has bacon, jalapeño and pork sausage, and the Big Hurt has ham, pepperoni, peppers, and portobello mushrooms.
-Bridge City has a gluten-free pizza.
-Sandwiches include Italian beef with au jus, meatball marinara, and the Froman (sausage).
-Sides include garlic breadsticks named after Elwood Blues, mozzarella sticks, fried mashed potato balls named after Coach K.
+Alison Hallett of the Portland Mercury described the pizza as "tavern-style" (thin crust, cut into squares).
+Pizzas ranged from 10 to 18 inches in diameter.
+Red sauce and toppings (including giardiniera) were made on site.
+The Willie the Wimp and His Cadillac Hawaiian had pineapple, the Chicago Fire had bacon, jalapeño and pork sausage, and the Big Hurt had ham, pepperoni, peppers, and portobello mushrooms.
+Bridge City also had a gluten-free pizza.
+Sandwiches included Italian beef with au jus, meatball marinara, and the Froman (sausage).
+Sides included garlic breadsticks named after Elwood Blues, mozzarella sticks, fried mashed potato balls named after Coach K.

 History

-Bridge City Pizza is operated by "thickly, hilariously accented" former Chicago residents.
+Bridge City Pizza was operated by "thickly, hilariously accented" former Chicago residents.
 For Pizza Week in 2016, the restaurant served a pizza called The Antonio Abate.
 Named after the "patron saint of pizza makers" and cut into triangles, the pizza had barbecue chicken, bacon, Alabama white sauce, and sweet pickled vegetables.

+The pizzeria closed permanently in January 2026.
+On social media, the business said, " We would like to thank Portland and especially our favorite neighborhood Woodstock for a wonderful 14 years.
+We are proud to have served you."